GafferHQ/gaffer/doc/source/Tutorials/Scripting/CreatingConfigurationFiles/index.md

 - Creating a file that could be useful in a studio environment

+## Startup Files ##

+The location of Gaffer’s configuration files are specified using the `GAFFER_STARTUP_PATHS` environment variable.
+This is a colon-separated list of paths to directories containing startup files (`~/gaffer/startup` is one of the defaults).
+Config directories at the end of the list are executed first, allowing them to be overridden by config directories earlier in the list.
+As such, you should prepend additional paths when when adding to `GAFFER_STARTUP_PATHS`.

 ## Trivia Script ##

 We will start with a tiny script that delivers number trivia to the terminal.
-The script will go in `~gaffer/gui`, which is where startup scripts main gaffer application should reside.
+The script will go in `~/gaffer/startup/gui`, which is where startup scripts main gaffer application should reside.

 1. Create a new file `dateTrivia.py` in `~/gaffer/startup/gui/`.